mayukhmondal/ABC-DLS/examples/Examples.md

 ```sh
 python src/Run_ParamsEstimation.py After_train --test_size 1000 --tolerance .01 --method loclinear --csvout --ssfile examples/YRI_CEU_CHB.observed.csv
 ```
 This will calculate both the CV part as well as will compare with the observed data.
 This will produce paramposterior.pdf to see the prior vs posterior.
 It will also produce the same csv file as before but instead of model_index.csv.gz will produce params.csv.gz.
 Inside those files will be necessary information for the parameters.
 ### All
 To put all these parts together we can use:
 ```sh
 python src/Run_ParamsEstimation.py All --nn src/extras/ModelParams.py --test_size 1000 --tolerance .01 --method loclinear --csvout --ssfile examples/YRI_CEU_CHB.observed.csv --scale b examples/Model.info
 ```
-It will produce similar result.
+It will produce similar result but running all the commands together.
 ### Optional
-We can use further the results in R:
+We can use further our analysis in R:
 ```R
 library(abc)
 params=read.csv('params.csv.gz')